 The Ordinance designates the Department of the Environment as the department responsible for enforcement purposes.
-The director can issue administrative citations and civil penalties to any Covered Employer that fails to provide at least one of the required transportation benefits to Covered Employees.
+The director can issue administrative citations and civil penalties to any Covered Employer that fails to provide at least one of the required transportation benefits to covered employees.
 The current penalty scheme provides for a fine not to exceed \$100 for the first violation of any infraction under the Ordinance, a fine not to exceed \$200 for a second violation and a fine not to exceed \$500 for each additional violation within the same year.
 In addition to the penalties, the city can recover the cost of enforcement from a Covered Employer.
-While the definition of "Covered Employer" extends to certain executives or officers, whether the Ordinance will be used against such individuals appears to be left to the regulators.
+While the definition of Covered Employer extends to certain executives or officers, whether the Ordinance will be used against such individuals appears to be left to the regulators.

 The Department of Environment, in consultation with the Office of Labor Standards Enforcement for the City and County of San Francisco, is to promulgate rules and regulations to assist in the implementation and enforcement of the Ordinance.
-As of early December 2008, no regulations have been proposed.
+As of the May's Commission meeting no formal rules and regulations were adopted.